Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 Do you automatically notice errors in your emails ?
 Does it bug you to come across a hard-to-read article ?
 Do you think you can make changes to anything written, like restructuring paragraphs and rewriting sentences ?

 Don’t waste that talent because online Copy Editors and Proofreaders are in high demand due to the increase in online content – blogs, social media, even e-books – and this means easy work for you.
+In fact, it’s pretty easy to get an online proofreading job these days.

 But first, what’s the difference between Copy Editor and a Proofreader ?